babausse/kharon/README.md

 Add it to your Gemfile :

 ```
-gem "kharon", "{version}"
+gem "kharon", "<version>"
 ```

-{version} being the version of the gem you want to install.
+<version> being the version of the gem you want to install.

 then run the following command :